edwelker/website/content/posts/bad-chain-tool-bad.md

     - tool
 post_format: []
 ---
 Finally got the cranks on, the pedals on, the new 17 tooth cog on the old wheel that I re-tensioned and trued (well, partially trued at least), only to put the chain on with a broken chain tool.
-(I didn’t realize it was broken).
+(I didn't realize it was broken).
 So one of the bushings became bent, and on my ride home, I popped the chain.
 Tried to use alternate links to fix it, but they stuck (and ended up with only slightly bent bushings).
 So a new chain it is for me, unfortunately.